-- Melt the olive oil and butter together in a medium sized saucepan over a gentle heat.
-Add the leeks and fry for around 5 minutes.
+- Melt 15g butter and 4 tablespoons of olive oil together in a medium sized saucepan over a gentle heat.
+Add 2 small sliced leeks and fry for around 5 minutes until softened.

-- While the leeks are frying, cook the pasta according to the instructions on the packet.
+- While the leeks are frying, cook 225g dried pasta according to the instructions on the packet.

-- Add the peppers to the saucepan and cook for 2 - 3 minutes.
+- Add 2 sliced peppers to the saucepan and cook for 2 - 3 minutes.

-- Add the chilli then the wine and allow the sauce to bubble for another 2 - 3 minutes so the alcohol evaporates.
+- Add ½ teaspoon dried chilli flakes and 60ml white wine and allow the sauce to bubble for another 2 - 3 minutes.

-- Add the lemon zest and most of the parsley, reserving a bit to garnish at the end.
+- Add the zest of 1 lemon and most of the 2 tablespoons of parsley, reserving a bit to garnish at the end.

-- Once the pasta has cooked through, drain and add it to the sauce.
-Stir well to coat the pasta then turn off the heat and transfer to deep bowls, garnishing with the remaining parsley.
+- Once the pasta is cooked, drain and add it to the sauce.
+Stir well to coat the pasta then taste and season with salt and pepper if needed.

 - Turn off the heat and transfer to deep bowls.
 Garnish with the remaining parsley and top each bowl with a lemon wedge.